Chrysler’s attempted Australian invasion of the UK

 The 1968 models were the VE models again and were shown in the Rootes all-car brochure with just the V8 engine option listed.
 By this time the large Humbers had gone out of production so the Valiants were now really expected to act as the flagships of the Rootes line up.
-Autocar magazine quoted 106mph top Speed, 0-60mph in 11.3 seconds, and 18mpg typical fuel consumption for the Valiant saloon.
-Pricing was still high when compared to Vauxhall and Ford domestic range toppers andwere way above the market in which the now dead Humbers had competed.
+Autocar magazine quoted a 106mph top speed, 0-60mph in 11.3 seconds and 18mpg typical fuel consumption for the Valiant saloon.
+Pricing was still high when compared to Ford and Vauxhall’s domestic range toppers and was way above the market in which the now dead Humbers had competed.
 By October 1968, the British range had been slimmed down to a six-cylinder Valiant Saloon and Estate.

 The Valiant VF was introduced to Australia in early 1969 with the 4500cc V8 being replaced by its close relative, the 318 cubic inch.
 The VF’s heavier bulk countered the increased power and the VF ended up being only a little faster than its smaller predecessor.
 However, a hardtop coupe was introduced as part of the VF series.
 This was made up of the Valiant front end (VFs and VGs had front and rear design unique to Australia) on the US Dodge Dart body.
 It used the Dodge’s longer 111in wheelbase.